 The entrepreneurship promotion loans are designed to finance investments and/or working capital.
 A loan may not be intended to refinance the existing liabilities of borrowers towards financial institutions or to cover costs which are financed under a non-repayable subsidy.

 Applications and business plans are required to be submitted to credit unions.
 Document forms are available on the website of the Lithuanian Central Credit Union (LCCU).
 To register for a consultation on the financing terms and conditions, please contact the consultant.
+Please keep in mind that according to terms and conditions of the measure, loan administration fee is not applicable to the borrower.

 After the consultation and an agreement between the credit union and project manager reached, credit union assesses the ability to repay loan and calculate the guarantee needed.
 In case the resources do not cover the required amount of the loan, the credit institution may apply to INVEGA for an individual guarantee.